melanieovalle/melanieovalle/README.md

 ## Hello World, I'm Melanie 👋

+### 🌟 A little about me
-I’m an international student from Guatemala, currently pursuing a double major in Computer Science and Math at Bowdoin College.
+I’m an international student from Guatemala 🇬🇹, currently pursuing a double major in Computer Science and Math at Bowdoin College.

 Growing up in a country with a significant digital divide, I developed a deep passion for exploring how technological education can transform societies.
 My experiences have driven me to focus on bridging gaps in digital literacy through innovative software development and data-driven solutions.

-I’m seeking a software engineering internship where I can apply my skills in software development, data analysis, and problem-solving to make a meaningful impact.
+I’m seeking a software engineering internship where I can apply my skills in software development, data analysis, web development, and problem-solving to make a meaningful impact.

 ### 🧰 Languages and Tools
 <img align="left" alt="Python" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />